NeonPhoenix/Project365/README.md

 - [ ] Vigenere / Vernam / Ceasar Ciphers
 	- Functions for encrypting and decrypting data messages.
 Then send them to a friend.
 - [ ] Random Gift Suggestions
 	- Enter various gifts for certain people when you think of them.
-When its time to give them a gift (xmas, birthday, anniversary) it will randomly pick one.
+When its time to give them a gift (Xmas, birthday, anniversary) it will randomly pick one.
 Optional: Suggest places you can get it (link to Amazon page?).
 - [ ] Regex query tool
 	- A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.
 - [ ] Markdown to HTML Converter
 	- Converts Markdown formatted text into HTML files.
 Implement basic tags like p, strong, em etc. Optional: Implement all tags from Markdown Syntax Docs.
 - [ ] CD key generator
 	- Generates a unique key for your applications to use based on some arbitrary algorithm that you can specify.
 Great for software developers looking to make shareware that can be activated.
+- [ ] RSS Feed Creator
+	- Given a link to RSS/Atom Feed, get all posts and display them.
+- [ ] Quote Tracker (Market Symbols etc)
+    - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
+The user can set how often the stocks are checked.
+For CLI, show whether the stock has moved up or down.
+Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.

 ## Networking
 - [ ] FTP Program